Taeveril/FFL2-Randomizer/README.md

     - Mutant stat growth behaves as expected.
     - Dooring/Pegasus/Teleporting during the race will now force a dismount.

-## Version 2.1.0 (1/19/2026):
+## Version 2.1.1 (2/8/2026):
-- Added an "open world" option to the randomizer.
-Generating seeds will now require an input on how worlds should be shuffled (-w).
+- Updated game display to the correct version (2.1)
-- Fixed an issue where teleporting during Guardian Base could break logic and put players in a bad state.
+- Fixed Prism.
+Will now give an accurate read on rnamining magi in a given world.
-- Made it so teleporting to Guardian Base will now check where you are in that world's progression.
+- Instead of mutants learning weaknesses, they will instead learn Flame/Blizzard/Lightng

 ## How to:
 - Download the Python scripts (and install Python if you don't have it).